duckbankbok/duckbankbok.github.io/_posts/2022-06-05-Solving-Location-Routing-Problem-(LRP)-with-Integer-Linear-Programming-using-Python-MIP.md

 ## LRP

 Location Routing Problem (LRP) is a combination problem of Location Allocation Problem and Vehicle Routing Problem.
 The goal of the LRP is determining the location of depots and the routes of the vehicles for serving the customers which minimize the total cost.
-This post solves the LRP with Mixed Integer Programming using Python.
+This post solves the LRP with Integer Linear Programming using Python.

 ```python
 from mip import Model, xsum, minimize, BINARY